Bank of Mexico hikes rate to record high 8.5% as inflation bites

 MEXICO CITY, Aug 11 (Reuters) - The Bank of Mexico hiked its benchmark interest rate by three-quarters of a percentage point to a record rate of 8.5% on Thursday, mirroring the U.S. Federal Reserve's most recent policy decision as inflation surged to an over two-decade high.

-The five board members of Banxico, as the central bank is known, voted unanimously for the second 75 basis points rate hike in a row, saying they would "assess the magnitude of the upward adjustments in the reference rate for its next policy decisions based on the prevailing conditions."
+The five board members of Banxico, as the central bank is known, voted unanimously for the second 75 basis points rate hike in a row, saying the board would "assess the magnitude of the upward adjustments in the reference rate for its next policy decisions based on the prevailing conditions."

+Banxico has now increased rates by a total of 450 basis points over the course of its last 10 monetary policy meetings.

+Annual inflation in Latin America's second-largest economy climbed to 8.15% in the year through July, its highest level in nearly 22 years.

 ((anthony.esposito@tr.com; +5255 5282 7140;))